Selecting images (zooming in, stepping forward, and filtering)

 Examples of stepping forward through images shot on a camera supporting “Focus Frame Display in Viewer”

-Zoomed images are displayed in the same position within the frame
+Zoomed images in the same position in the image

 You can filter images according to 5 ratings or color labels.
 You can also develop all the filtered images at once.